PeterG75/pe-image-for-Lazarus/README.md

 ---

-### ... and some teaks for Lazarus.
+### ... and some tweaks for Lazarus.

-Lazarus does not support anonymous functions. so I just change it to callbacks.
+Lazarus does not support anonymous functions, so I just change it to callbacks.
 This code is very dirty and terrible.
 You should use it at your own risk.

 Generic problem simply solved by "[FreePascal Generics.Collections library](https://github.com/dathox/generics.collections)".